 ABOUT SOFTBALL CANADA

-Softball Canada's Coach and Umpire Development programs are recognized as worldwide leaders in the sport of softball, and all four of Canada's National Teams (Men and Women, Junior Men and Women) are perennial medal threats in all international competitions.
+Softball Canada's Coach and Umpire Development programs are recognized as worldwide leaders in the sport of softball, and all five of Canada's National Teams (Men and Women, U23 Men, Junior Men and Women) are perennial medal threats in all international competitions.

-With funding annually provided by Sport Canada, membership fees, sales and sponsorship, Softball Canada develops new programming to target various segments of its membership, including the very successful Learn to Play, Canpitch and Triple Play programs.
+With funding annually provided by Sport Canada, membership fees, sales and sponsorship, Softball Canada develops new programming to target various segments of its membership, including the very successful Learn to Play and Canpitch programs.
 The Long Term Player Development Guide for Softball in Canada serves as Softball Canada's framework for decision-making.